PIP Caching

 In-Memory Cache

-To create an in-memory cache, simply add the relevant options as part of the view definition.
+To create an in-memory cache, add the relevant options as part of the view definition.

 CREATE View v_Person (